 Colorado Schools with Training for Welders

 Aspiring welders in Colorado can take welding classes as part of career certificates or associate degree programs, with hands-on training usually achieved in on-campus shop settings.
 You can learn about two of the largest community colleges in Colorado and the welding programs they offer, including the specific skills taught, lengths of programs and continuing education options.
-Select facts for each school are also included in the table near the end of this article.
+Select facts for each school are also included in the table.

 - Front Range Community College's Larimer Campus is located about six miles from downtown Fort Collins.
 A variety of welding certificates, in addition to an Associate of Applied Science in Welding Technology degree are available.

 - Pikes Peak Community College, situated about seven miles south of downtown Colorado Springs, offers certificates in specific welding skills, in addition to an Associate of Applied Science in Welding Technology.

 Comparison of Schools